DmitryEfimenko/ssr-with-i18n/article/part-1.md

 The ngx-translate library allows us to switch languages via a simple `translate.use()` API call.
 It also allows us to determine the currently selected language by querying the `translate.currentLang` property.

-Insert the new component in the `app.component.html` file after the `h1` tag:
+Insert the new component in the `app.component.html` file after the `h1` tag.

 ```html
 <h1>Welcome to {{ title }}!</h1>